YaelBenShalom/Autonomous-Robot-Navigation-and-Control/README.md

 ## Description
-In this project, I build a wheeled robot and programmed it to navigate autonomously through a series of tasks, Using Arduino, motors, encoders and distance sensors.
+In this project, I build a wheeled robot and programmed it to navigate autonomously through a series of tasks, using Arduino, motors, encoders and distance sensors.

 ## Overview